 This is definitely #1 on the list!
 When planning an event, keep in mind the importance of a simple registration process.
-A complicated registration process will shy guests away from any function you plan, no matter what the event.
-Guests want the technological convenience that allows them to: purchase a ticket, RSVP online and check in so that on the day of the event, all they will have to do is show up with their proof of purchase.
-Use a ticketing system that does the lot!
+Guests want the technological convenience that allows them to: purchase a ticket, RSVP online and check in so that on the day of the event, all they have to do is show up with their proof of purchase.
+TIP: Use a ticketing system that does the lot!
 It’s very important to place yourself in the consumer’s shoes when creating your registration process.
 Standing in long lines and waiting to register for an event is out of the question if you want your attendees to come back next time.

 2. Create Visuals

 We live in a click-bait world where consumers are more likely to click on content that looks interesting no matter the quality of the material.
 With that in mind, prepare a slideshow or video within your social media platforms so that you can show off the success of your past event.
 Consumers would rather see a visual representation of people like them having a good experience than to read about it.
 Visuals project the tone and vibe of the event and give potential attendees an idea of what they can expect if they come to your event.
-If this is your first time planning an event, hire on a professional photographer or videographer to capture the essence and moments of the event so that you can use this for promotional purposes at a later time.
+If this is your first time planning an event, hire on a professional photographer or videographer to capture the essence and moments of the event.
+You can use this for promotional purposes over and over again.

 4. Make it exclusive